trojai/trojai/docs/source/gettingstarted.rst

     3. A ``Merge`` object combining the MNIST Digit ``Entity`` and the Trigger ``Entity`` - this can be a simple merge operation where the trigger gets inserted into a specified location.
 This merge is implemented in ``trojai.datagen.insert_merges``
     4. Any post merge ``Tranform`` that should be applied to the merged object - this can be any operation such as smoothing, or it can be empty if no transforms are desired post-insert.

 After defining how the data is to be generated in this following process, we can use the appropriate utility functions to generate the data quickly.
-A simple variation of the mnist example is provided in ``trojai/scripts/mnist.py``.
+Some variations of the mnist examples are provided in:

+    1.``trojai/scripts/mnist_badnets.py``
+    2.``trojai/scripts/mnist_badnets2.py``
+    3.``trojai/scripts/mnist_badnets_one_class_trigger.py``

 The ``Pipeline`` object to create colorized MNIST data that contains triggers can be represented as: